 *Disclaimer: I am not a fan of Jeffrey Koo Jr, the Chinatrust Financial Holding and the CTBA due to their questionable ethics over the years.
 However, I will try to do my best and only stick to the facts in this sort of bias blog entry.

 Definitions and Interpretations

 A lot of company and organisation names are extremely long when translated to English.
 Therefore, for the ease of reading, here are some of the terms we will be using throughout this blog post.

 - CTBA: Chinese Taipei Baseball Association

 - CPBL: Chinese Professional Baseball League

 - TPBPA: Taiwan Professional Baseball Players Association

 Quick Refresher on CTBA: Why Hated by so Many?

-Instead putting Taiwan baseball development as their first priority, the CTBA has been used solely as a vessel for politicians/ businessman to further their political/ personal gains.
+Instead of putting Taiwan baseball development as their priority, the CTBA has been used solely as a vessel for politicians and businessman to further their political and personal gains.

 CTBA Organisation Chart